SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ![Navigate to SAP HANA Cloud subaccount, dev space](./images/open_devspace.png)

-5.3 Navigate to the **SAP HANA Cloud** menu item.
+5.3 Navigate to the **SAP HANA Cloud** menu.

 ![Navigate to SAP HANA Cloud menu](./images/hana_cloud_menu.png)

-5.4 Open the context menu of your SAP HANA Cloud instance using the **actions** button and select **Open in SAP HANA Cloud Central**.
-Sign in with your SAP BTP Trial account.
+5.4 Open the context menu of your SAP HANA Cloud instance using the **Actions** button and select **Open in SAP HANA Cloud Central**.
+Sign in with your SAP BTP Trial account if a login is requested.

 ![open SAP HANA Cloud instance in HANA Cloud Central](./images/open_hanacloudcentral.png)

 5.5 In case your SAP HANA Cloud instance is **Stopped**, select **...** to open the available actions for this SAP HANA Cloud instance. **Start** the instance.

-> Starting the instance can take a few minutes.
+>**Note**: Starting the instance can take a few minutes.

 ![Start HANA Cloud instance](./images/start_hanacloud.png)